 Some peoples were nomadic, like the Sioux, and others were sedentary like the Apaches, who had a great handling of agriculture and livestock.

 When the Europeans arrived, there was a relegation of all the natives to smaller and smaller areas until they were relegated to reservations in the 20th and 21st centuries.

 Some American "Indians" have adapted to the new times and began to take advantage of tourism in different areas.
 The Arapahoe, for example, built casinos.
 The Seminole Indians, on other hand, bought the “Hard Rock Café” restaurant chain and were the first to engage in the tobacco trade.

 Today, there are about 2 million Native American people in the United States and Canada still surviving, distributed among 54 tribes..

-Do you want to know if your DNA shares similarities with Native Americans or American Indians?
-Are you curious to know more about other ethnicities?
-Find out at ADNTRO.
+Want to know if your DNA shares similarities with Native Americans?
+Curious to know more about other ethnicities?
+Find out with the dna origin test of ADNTRO or uploading your RAW DNA data.
 It will not leave you indifferent.